 |150 lbs (70 kg)||1800-1950 calories|

 |200 lbs (90 kg)||2400-2600 calories|

 This will put you in a moderate energy deficit.
-If you have a lot of weight to lose take your bodyweight and multiply that by 10.
+If you have a lot of weight to lose, take your goal bodyweight and multiply that by 10.
 As you get leaner you’ll have to adjust your calorie intake to keep dropping body-fat, but there is no need to ever go below BW x 10.

 After establishing your calorie target, you need to make sure you’re taking in the right amounts of protein, carbs and fats.

 2. Get Sufficient Protein

 Protein is the most important macronutrient in your diet.
 During a calorie deficit, it will minimize the risk of muscle loss and keep your metabolic rate elevated.
 In addition to that, protein is more satiating than fat or carbohydrates, keeping you fuller for longer.

 -> Aim for 1-1.5 grams of protein per pound of bodyweight (30-35% of total calories)

 (2.2-3.2 grams per kilogram of BW = 150-225 grams of protein for a 150-pound athlete).

 Getting sufficient protein in your diet is critical.
 But you can’t live off of chicken breasts and tuna salads alone.
 You need the right balance of macronutrients to support fat-loss and fuel everyday performance.
 You need enough carbohydrates, fats and protein to be at your best.